Trans Advice Agent

 • Community Bias: Retrieved documents reflect the perspectives of those who chose to share their experiences.
 They may not represent the full range of outcomes or experiences for a given healthcare provider or procedure.

 • Latency: Because the system uses multiple LLM calls for summarization, synthesis, and answering, responses may be slow.
+Additionally, the biggest barrier to response time is that the backend runs on a free hosting tier that spins down due to inactivity and can take up to two minutes to spin back up.

 • Abbreviation Expansion: Automatic expansion of initials to full clinician names is based on a curated mapping and context.
 Unmapped or ambiguous initials may lead to missed documents or incorrect matches.